Get Up & Go! Alaska Adventure Tours

 Camping, ‘Camp & Cabin,’ or Lodge-based, the only real difference in the experience is where you lay your head at night, as all of our trips are activity-oriented and feature great daily hiking and uniquely Alaskan multi-sport activities.
 For more details, read on, or click on any of the underlined links for more detailed information.

 ALASKA CAMPING AND ‘CAMP & CABIN’-BASED TOURS: Even if you’ve never camped before, be assured that it’s easier and more comfortable than you might think (and considerably cheaper than staying in lodges or hotels, as well).
 The beautiful natural settings of our campgrounds, the magical long hours of Alaska summer daylight, our helpful guides, quality gear, and the tremendous homemade camp food we serve up all make camping in Alaska a pleasurable and unforgettable experience!
-Sleeping bags and pads are the only gear you need to bring (or rent them cheaply from us if you prefer), and showers are available most days.
+Sleeping bags and pads are the only gear you need to bring (or rent them cheaply from us if you prefer), and showers are available almost every day.

 Our lodges, cabins, hotels, and B&B’s are all friendly, welcoming, locally owned places chosen for their scenic locations, proximity to places of interest, friendliness, charm, and value.
 We choose locally owned and operated establishments over chain or cruise ship-owned hotels and lodges in every instance, to give you a more authentic Alaskan experience, and to help support the local economy.
-Depending on their location, most are quite comfortable and feature private baths and showers, while a few are more rustic, with shared facilities.
+Depending on their location, most are quite comfortable and feature private baths and showers, while a few are more rustic, with clean, shared facilities.

 “Hey folks, Truly outstanding and unforgettable experience!
 I just wanted to thank you and (the) guides for a wonderful 10-day journey.
 They were the consummate professionals and always saw to the comfort and well being and experience of all participants.
 Am looking forward to my next trip with you folks.
 Thanks again.”